 Example: If you associated the above “Beverly Hills Tax” with your item, then TaxJar assumes you made the sale in Beverly Hills, CA and categorizes it accordingly.
 But if you haven’t assigned any tax to an item and the item is taxable, then we use the home address you provided for your business.
 So if you actually live and run your business out of Tempe, Arizona, then we assume the sale was made in Tempe at their 8.10% sales tax rate.

 From here, we compile your sales tax collected into return-ready reports, saving you 5 hours per month on average.
-Or we can even AutoFile your sales tax returns in about half the U.S. states (and counting!)
+Or we can even AutoFile your sales tax returns in every U.S. state!

 Got questions about sales tax and Square?
 Check out or “Sales Tax 101 for Square Sellers” guide or ask your question in the comments!